 The Phase 2 scope of work will include the construction of a 20-foot wide trail on each side of the center of Lot 5 for 200-feet.
-The path transitions to an asphalt surface at the end of the North Park, as it traverses the amphitheater and connects to the regional trail system.
+The path transitions to an asphalt surface at the end of the Tract D, as it connects to the regional trail system.